gflaig/setFileDates/README.md

    log:some				  some logging is done log:all                all actions are logged

- After interpreting arguments and options, readparm calls "decide" using the file system path
+<br> After interpreting arguments and options,
+<br> readparm calls "decide" using the file system path

 -------------------------------------------------------------------------------------------------------------
-Method decide
+method: decide
 -------------------------------------------------------------------------------------------------------------
 "decide" is called
-		by the top level method "readparm" for the first path by the "runfolder method" for children of folders "decide" calls the "runfolder" method when it detects a folder "decide" calls the "setdates" method, when it detects a file, to set creation date, last modification date and last access date for a file.
+<br> . .    by the top level method "readparm" for the first path
+<br> . .    by the "runfolder method" for children of folders
+<br>"decide" calls the "runfolder" method when it detects a folder
+<br>"decide" calls the "setdates" method, when it detects a file, to set
+<br> . .  .  creation date, last modification date and last access date for a file.

 -------------------------------------------------------------------------------------------------------------
-Method runfolder
+method: runfolder
 -------------------------------------------------------------------------------------------------------------
-"runfolder" is called by method "decide"
+<br>"runfolder" is called by method "decide"
-"runfolder" acts on a folder
+<br>"runfolder" acts on a folder
-"runfolder" calls "setdates" method to set dates of the current folder in work "runfolder" then loops though all children paths,
+<br>"runfolder" calls "setdates" method to set dates of the current folder in work
+<br>"runfolder" then loops though all children paths,
-			calling the "decide" method, verifying if the child is a folder or a file
+<br> . . .	calling the "decide" method, verifying if the child is a folder or a file

 -------------------------------------------------------------------------------------------------------------
-Method setdates
+method: setdates
 -------------------------------------------------------------------------------------------------------------
-"setdates" is called by method "runfolder" to set dates of the current folder "setdates" is called by method "decide  to set dates of a file "setdates" detrmines the values for
+<br>"setdates" is called by method "runfolder" to set dates of the current folder
+<br>"setdates" is called by method "decide  to set dates of a file
+<br>"setdates" detrmines the values for
-	to be set creation time
+<br> . .	to be set creation time
-	to be set last modified time
+<br> . .	to be set last modified time
-	to be set last accessed time
+<br> . .	to be set last accessed time
-	by interpreting arguments and values of the option file "setdates" method ensures consistency of dates if requested.
+<br> . 	by interpreting arguments and values of the option file
+<br>"setdates" method ensures consistency of dates if requested.

 -------------------------------------------------------------------------------------------------------------